 Fall in love with Corfu Old Town: 23 Wonderful Experiences

 Corfu Old Town, also known as Kerkyra was one of the highlights of our visit to Corfu Island.
-We loved the colorful buildings decorated with flowers within the narrow streets that are wonderful to wander through.
+We loved the narrow cobbled streets that twist and turn and the colorful Venetian buildings decorated with flowers.
 And the views from the ancient fortress are just stunning.

 pinterest pin with text discover beautiful corfu old town greece